Organizations that want to make sure their teams align know that regular all-hands meetings are important for creating a positive company culture.

 Spending an hour (or more) on a content-heavy meeting is draining for your employees as it is, let alone if they’re made to listen to the CEO’s or another executive’s long monologue.

-Slido co-founder and GM, Peter Komornik, always shares the stage with leaders of other departments who notify us about the product updates and the progress of key projects.
+Slido GM, Pali Dudrik, always shares the stage with leaders of other departments who notify us about the product updates and the progress of key projects.
 Often, our user research team presents an inspiring customer story.
 It’s refreshing and brings in multiple perspectives.